 There are many numerical methods that have been developed for solving the equations of motion in the time domain using direct step-by-step integration techniques.

-The Newmark-Wilson method and the Runge-Kutta method are commonly used to solve a second order differential equation.
+The Newmark Wilson method and the Runge-Kutta method are commonly used to solve a second order differential equation.
 For time domain analyses performed for irregular seastates, consideration should be given to the frequency dependence of the added mass and damping coefficients.
-There are a number of ways that have been proposed to include the frequency dependence in time domain calculations (Van Oortmerssen, 1976 [236]).
+There are a number of ways that have been proposed to include frequency dependence in time domain calculations (Van Oortmerssen, 1976 [236]).
 Bergdahl and Johansson (1988) [99] and Davies and Mungall (1991) [122] described the application of the convolution approach to TLP’s.

 7.6.4 Stiffness Modeling

 This can be handled in the same manner as in frequency domain analysis (see 7.5.6).
-Time domain models usually include provision for large deflections/rotations, which result in the stiffness matrix being updated frequently in the simulation.
+Time domain models usually include provision for large deflections/rotations, which results in the stiffness matrix being updated frequently in the simulation.

 7.6.5 Modeling Hydrodynamic Added Mass and Damping